 Hate masking?
-Masking is required if painting a house with a sprayer.
-There is no such thing as "cutting in" with a sprayer.
-But if you have a steady hand, you can hand-paint around windows without masking them off.
-As for the ground, all you need to do is lay a canvas drop cloth on the ground just below your work area.
-No draping bushes and outdoor furniture with plastic, as you would do with spraying.
+Careful masking of windows and doors is mandatory if you are painting with a sprayer.
+There is no such thing as "cutting in" when using a sprayer.
+But if you have a steady hand, you can hand-paint around windows without even masking them off.
+As for preparing the landscape, all you need to do is lay a canvas drop cloth on the ground just below your work area.
+No draping bushes and outdoor furniture with plastic, as you must do with spraying.
 Paint-spraying requires maximum tarping, not just directly below the surface but well beyond.
-Every single thing that will not be painted must be covered.